Rick Stanton: Where is the Cave Diver Now?

 Image Credit: Aston University/Twitter

 The film goes into detail about the rescue mission, covering it from every angle to show the collective efforts that led to its success.
 At the center of the story, however, is Rick Stanton, played by Viggo Mortensen.
-If you’re wondering what happened to him after the events of the film, we’ve got you covered.
+If you’re wondering what happened to him after the film’s events, we’ve got you covered.

 An ex-firefighter with twenty-five years of experience on the job, Stanton is considered one of Britain’s and the world’s most celebrated cave divers.
 He picked it up as a hobby, eventually leveling up to the point where he started developing his own diving gear.
 He continues to participate in rescues through the Cave Rescue Organisation, which is what led him to the Tham Luang cave rescue in Thailand.
 For his work, he has been awarded several laurels.
 He is the recipient of the George Medal, the 2018 Pride of Britain Award for Outstanding Bravery, and the Queen’s Gallantry Medal.